AgilTec/spree_dibs_referral/README.md

 ============

-The master branch of spree_dibs_referral is compatible with Ruby 1.9.x and Spree 1.3.
+The master branch of spree_dibs_referral is compatible with Ruby 1.9.x and Spree master.
 There are stable branches for Spree 1.1, 1.2 and 1.3.
 Use the appropriate branch for your version as shown below.

 1. Edit your Gemfile, adding the line:

-`gem 'spree_dibs_referral', :git => 'git://github.com/binaryphile/spree_dibs_referral, :branch => '1-3-stable'`
+`gem 'spree_dibs_referral', github: 'AgilTec/spree_dibs_referral', :branch => 'master'`

 2. Run the following commands: